sequinstream/sequin/docs/installation.md

 ### Docker compose with existing project

-If you are adding Sequin to an existing `docker-compose.yaml` file in your project, you can add the following to your services:
+If you are adding Sequin to an existing `docker-compose.yaml` file in your project, you can add the following to the `services` section:

 ```yaml
 services: